SEA Games sports

 This is a list of sports played in the biennial Southeast Asian Games.
-Unlike the Olympic games, there are no official limits to the number of sports which may be contested, and the range may be decided by the organising host pending approval by the Southeast Asian Games Federation.
+Unlike the Olympic Games, there are no official limits to the number of sports which may be contested, and the range may be decided by the organising host pending approval by the Southeast Asian Games Federation.
 Albeit for some core sports which must be featured, the host is also free to introduce other sports.
 Over time, this has meant as much as 43 sports in the 24th edition of the games, and the programme has included relatively obscure sports such as arnis, finswimming and pétanque.

-In the 30th edition of the Games, there are medals in 56 different sports that will be contested—the most in its history.
+In the 2019 Southeast Asian Games, medals in 56 different sports were contested—the most in its history.

 History

 The Southeast Asian Peninsular Games, as the Southeast Asian Games was then known, was first held in Bangkok in 1959 with 12 sports, namely aquatics, athletics, badminton, basketball, boxing, cycling, football, shooting, table tennis, tennis, volleyball, and weightlifting.

-All of these events are Olympic sports, and most are considered core sports which are compulsory in all editions of the games.
+SEAGF Charter and Rules

+Before and up to 2023, the SEAGF Charter and Rules dictated that the following sports be on the program: